 So I want to say if the Vedanta in the 21st century is to me remain relevant, it must, without giving up certain interpretations of renunciation-- because I think there is something very valuable in the ideal of renunciation, but we can see in a text like the Bhagavad Gita is also wrestling with what does renunciation really mean?
 A Christianized contesting set in traditional understandings of renunciation, and advancing very different definitions of renunciation.

 So Shankara would say, well, he's doing that only because Arjuna is not yet ready for renunciation.
 But I think that is not a very faithful reading of the argument of the book would be to myself.
-I think it's a radically different kind of renunciation that he's-- he's speaking about the world, and engage renunciation in the world.
+I think it's a radically different kind of renunciation that he's-- he's speaking about the world, an engaged renunciation in the world.

 We need an expansive understanding of both suffering and liberation, and there are not good theological reasons, I think, why the tradition cannot take this step in the 21st century.
 So while we will speak about the peace-- Vedanta is ultimately awakening us to a deep peace and joy within, I think we have to push questions about what is the relationship between peace and justice?
 What is the relationship between an inward state of joy and injustice in the world?